orangepizza/certbot/README.md

 ### Build the Snaps

 These are the steps to build and install the snaps.
-If you have run these steps before, you may want to run the command in the section below to clean things up before building the snap again.
+If you have run these steps before, you may want to run the commands in the section below to clean things up before building the snap again.

  1. Run `tools/strip_hashes.py letsencrypt-auto-source/pieces/dependency-requirements.txt > constraints.txt` (this is a workaround for https://github.com/certbot/certbot/issues/7957).
  2. Run `snapcraft --use-lxd`.